Sarvesh326/NER_i2b2_Sarvesh/README.md

 ## Error Analysis

-**Probable Reason of error -**

 - This i2b2 dataset often labels neurological exams like "diminished light touch" and "pinprick" as tests (they are exam findings).
 - But semantically, they also look like problems/symptoms.
+- Due to this model hallucinates sometimes `TEST` as a `PROBLEM`.

 **Solution that might help -**
-- Data Augumentation of the error cases and re-training
+- Data Augumentation of the error cases and re-training.

 ---